 Every U.S. state divides marital property under one of two systems.
-Which one applies to you is determined by where your divorce is filed.
+Which one applies to you is determined entirely by where your divorce is filed, and it can have a significant effect on the outcome.
+A minority of states use community property; the majority use equitable distribution.
+The same marriage, same assets, and same circumstances can produce very different results depending on that single variable.

 Find your state's rule

-Which system applies — and the specific factors a judge must weigh — depends entirely on your state.
-See your state's guide for the governing statute and factors.
+Which system applies — and the specific statutory factors a judge must weigh — depends entirely on your state.
+Your state's guide on ClearSplit identifies the governing statute and the exact list of factors courts consider where you file.

 Common Questions